MSxADA/IEM-Sound-Explorer/README.md

 The interface is designed with a sleek, neon "spaceship" aesthetic, providing a tactile and immersive feel to the digital space of audio customization.

 ✨ Features
-Genre-Based Recommendations: Select from a wide variety of music genres to get an instant, expert-recommended configuration.
+Genre-Based Recommendations: Select from a curated list of music genres to get an instant, expert-recommended configuration.
 The app automatically sets the optimal IEM mode and filter for your chosen genre.

 Interactive Controls: